Here are 8 dog friendly adventures to enjoy with your four-legged friend!

 Sleeping Indian, on Sheep Mountain

 Stunning view of Sheep Mountain with the "Sleeping Indian" Formation.

 This hike is relatively close to Jackson Peak and is one of the most well-known peaks in the valley outside of the Tetons.
 The elevation gain is pretty serious throughout, but the views make up for all the hard work you'll do!
 To get started, head to the end of Broadway in Jackson and turn left onto the Elk Refuge road.
 Go all the way to the East Parking Lot (don't turn right onto Curtis Canyon).
 About a mile or so beyond the East Parking Lot you will see a parking area for the trail.
 The trail runs for 14 miles and there are gorgeous wildflowers along the way.
 Just remember to pack water for your four-legged friend, as there is no water available along the trail.

-One of the most popular hikes in Jackson, Ski Lake is the perfect half day excursion for dogs, kids, and adults alike.
-The most easily accessible alpine lake in the valley, Ski Lake is a great spot to cool off after a hot day in the valley.
+One of the most popular hikes in Jackson, Ski Lake is the perfect half day excursion for kids, and adults alike.
+And, best of all, it's fun for dogs!
+Ski Lake the most easily accesible alpine lake in the valley.
+That means it's a great spot to cool off after a hot day in the valley.
 From town, you can head toward Wilson and then up Teton Pass.
 The road bends sharply left and soon after you will reach a large parking lot, also on the left-hand side.
 Park here and cross the road following a sign for Phillips Canyon.
 The trail is well-marked and heavily trafficked.
 Follow this until you cross a bridge—then fork left.
 Roundtrip to Ski Lake is only 4 miles, and has little elevation gain.
 There is plenty of water along the trail for dogs, so don’t worry about packing any!

 Two snow dogs, enjoying the snow pack on a crystal clear, winter's alpine day.

 Cache Creek Trail